Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Leemu’s reaction to that is a lengthy chitter.

 *"Our Father is infamously ‘well-loved,’ but not even* he *can monopolize all the Females!
 I think it’ll be fine.
 Plus, I’ve met him.
 So have you.
-He can be a bit…much, for some women, and I don’t just mean his Keeda-shaming physique.
+He can be a bit... much, for some women, and I don’t just mean his Keeda-shaming physique.
 So, you see?
 Not even he wins every contest..."*

 There is a distinctly smug set to his ears that is impossible to properly describe, but if you’ve spent any time around Gaoians, you’ll know the one.
 His self-satisfaction is with the very cub he’s painted; he managed to woo a friendly yet notoriously picky Female over the Great Father’s best efforts.